stisti/jenkins-app/README.rst

 3. (Optional) Move Jenkins.app wherever you want.
 4. You're done!

-Or you can also build it from the source using ant_ (which should be pre-installed on any Mac):
+Or you can also build it from the source using make:

 1. ``make``
 2. You're done!